imandrealombardo/FACT-AI/README.md

 To evaluate a trained model simply pass ```bash --eval_mode True``` One specifies which model to evaluate by the attack, dataset and hyperparameters used for the model.

-For example the following evaluates the model which used the 'IAF' attack, was trained on the 'german' dataset with 'epsilon = 0.2' 'lamb = 1' and accuracy as the stopping method:
+For example the following evaluates the model which used the 'IAF' attack, was trained on the 'german' dataset with 'epsilon = 0.2' 'lamb = 1' and uses accuracy as the stopping method:

 ```bash
 python run_gradient_em_attack.py --dataset german --epsilon 0.2 --method IAF --sensitive_feature_idx 0 --lamb 1 --stopping_method Accuracy